PD Operads and Explicit Partition Lie Algebras: Chain models for PD operads

-Consider the model categories of Proposition \ref{prop:chain model structures on G-reps} for all symmetric groups, using only the case where $\mc{F}\subseteq\Orb_{\Sigma_n}$ consists of the trivial subgroup.
-This yields a model-categorical presentation of the $\infty$-category of pro-coherent symmetric sequences over $R$. \begin{definition}[The model category of symmetric sequences] Let $R$ be a coherent ring and let $\mathbf{sSeq}_R := \Ch_{R[\Sigma]}$ denote the category of symmetric sequences of chain complexes of $R$-modules.
-The \emph{tame model structure} on $\mathbf{sSeq}_R$ is the cofibrantly generated model structure whose fibrations are the surjections and whose cofibrations are injections whose cokernel is given in each arity $r$ by a complex of projective $R[\Sigma_r]$-modules. \end{definition} The results from the previous section can now be summarised as follows: \begin{corollary} Let $R$ be a coherent ring.
-Then the standard projective model structure on symmetric sequence is a right Bousfield localisation of the tame model structure.
-The induced fully faithful left adjoint of $\infty$-categories is equivalent to the fully faithful functor $\upiota\colon \sSeq_R\hookrightarrow \sSeq_R^\vee$.
-Furthermore, a map between bounded below symmetric sequences is a tame weak equivalence if and only if it is a quasi-isomorphism. \end{corollary} Our next goal will be to give a model-categorical description of the various monoidal structures on $\sSeq^\vee_R$ (see Proposition \ref{prop:pro-coh composition}). \begin{lemma} Let $R$ be a coherent ring.
-Then the tame model structure on $\mathbf{sSeq}_R$ satisfies the pushout-product axiom with respect to the Day convolution product $\otimes$ and levelwise tensor product $\otimes_{\lev}$ of symmetric sequences of chain complexes.
-The induced closed symmetric monoidal structures on the localisation $\sSeq^\vee_R$ coincide with those from Proposition \ref{prop:pro-coh composition}. \end{lemma} \begin{proof} The pushout-product axiom is readily verified in both cases.
+If $R$ is coherent, the fully faithful left adjoint of $\infty$-categories $\mathbf{sSeq}_R[W_{\mm{proj}}^{-1}]\hookrightarrow \mathbf{sSeq}_R[W_{\mm{tame}}^{-1}]$ is naturally equivalent to the fully faithful functor $\upiota\colon \sSeq_R\hookrightarrow \sSeq_R^\vee$.
+Furthermore, a map between bounded below symmetric sequences is a tame weak equivalence if and only if it is a quasi-isomorphism. \end{corollary} Our next goal will be to give a model-categorical description of the various monoidal structures on $\sSeq^\vee_R$, as described in Proposition \ref{prop:pro-coh composition}. \begin{lemma} Let $R$ be a ring.
+Then the tame and projective model structures on $\mathbf{sSeq}_R$ satisfy the pushout-product axiom with respect to the Day convolution product $\otimes$ and levelwise tensor product $\otimes_{\lev}$ of symmetric sequences of chain complexes.
+The induced closed symmetric monoidal structures on the projective localisation $\sSeq_R$ and (if $R$ is coherent) tame localisation $\sSeq^\vee_R$ coincide with those from \Cref{cor:sseq products as extensions} and Proposition \ref{prop:pro-coh composition}. \end{lemma} \begin{proof} We will only treat the tame case, the projective case is proven in the same way.
+The pushout-product axiom is readily verified for both tensor products.
 Write $\otimes^{\sLL}$ and $\otimes_{\lev}^{\sLL}$ for the induced closed monoidal structures on $\sSeq^\vee_R$.
 Using Remark \ref{rem:chain models for daperf}, we see that the restriction of $\otimes^{\sLL}$ (and likewise $\otimes_{\lev}^{\sLL}$) to dually almost perfect objects can be identified with the composite